careerfairsystems/nexpo-backend-nova/README.md

 The overall architecture can currently be split into 6 components with different responsibilities.
 They are as follows:

 **1. Controller:** Receives and responds to http-requests by calling on appropriate methods in the other components to generate the desired outcome.
-To control the format of the input and output, may requests and db responses be converted to dto:s before being forwarded to repositories or sent as a response.
+To control the format of the input and output, may requests and db responses be converted to DTO:s before being forwarded to repositories or sent as a response.

 **2. Repository:** Responsible for translating requests into queries against the model and converting query results to relevant data objects before returning them.